George Paléologos de Bissipat: Biography

-much easier with the patronymic Buashpata.
-Bissipat was from Koroni and his real name was Gjergj Bua Shpata.
-He may have used his second surname, Palaeologos, as a means to strengthen his noble status.
+Bissipat was first mentioned in a 1456 French record as "Georgius Paleologus".
+Before entering French service in 1472, his activities are unknown.
+It has been suggested that he spent up to a decade in English service as a mariner or corsair.
+In 1471, he is described as a knight and soldier of Calais.

 He was once settled in Bordeaux.
 To reward him "for the services rendered in the wars", King Louis XI granted him, by letters patent of July 26, 1473, "a seigneurial hotel, located in the city of Bordeaux, near the castle of Lombrières", which was then the seat of the Parliament of Guyenne, founded in 1462.
 But his land functions were concentrated mainly in Normandy: he was reported as captain of Touques in 1470, 1477 and 1490; on November 1474, he was appointed by the king captain of Lisieux and Orbec, authorized by royal letters of the following November to take his pledges on the income of the viscounty of Auge.
 In 1475, he was "captain of the king's navy".
+In 1477, he received letters of naturalization.

 On April 9, 1478, as he was no longer captain of Lisieux and no longer enjoyed the income of the viscounty of Auge, the king granted him compensation: "the sum of eight hundred pounds tournaments, to icelle have and take dornavant each year, as long as we like, of the money of the income, prouffit and emolument of our forest of Brotonne, in the viscounty of Pont-Audemer".
 These letters specify the service that Bissipat rendered to the king at sea: "with regard to the great costs and expenses that he has agreed to him and agrees to do every day for our service, even to the maintenance of a large ship called the Norman, otherwise dictates the Sign, which of our will and command he bought to serve us at sea, where he made war, in what he has spawned and spent great sums of money".

 Bissipat was actually engaged in a privateer activity in the service of the King of France with a Gascon sailor, Guillaume de Casenove.
 The most resounding action of the latter was the attack, on August 13, 1476, of four Genoese galeas and a Flemish bourque off Cabo de San Vicente, and Bissipat was perhaps part of the game.
 From 1478 to 1480, the county of Flanders having passed under the government of Maximilian I (by his marriage to Mary of Burgundy), Coullon and Bissipat conducted naval operations against the Flemings, blocking them in particular the Calais pass, the French corsairs would have seized eighty Flemish ships.